SakshiChandesurye/Security-Testing/README.md

 BURP SUITE: A step-by-step approach to testing the application using Burp Suite.

-ZAP: A step-by-step approach to testing the application using Burp Suite.
+ZAP: A step-by-step approach to testing the application using ZAP.

 RESEARCH ON VAPT: This file contains all the information and resources I studied during the research phase before initiating the VAPT testing.